Jensbeltman/masterRepo/GE Description.md

 ## Terms and functions

-- **VisiblePoints **: Number of point visible from all the selected OCs when rendered from a top view.
+- **VisiblePoints **: Number of points visible from all the selected OCs when rendered from a top view.
+The same voxel grid is used on these points and on the ones in the captured point cloud.

-- **VisibleInliers** : Number of VisiblePoints point that has an inlier in the point cloud(the one captured by scape).
+- **VisibleInliers** : Number of VisiblePoints points that has an inlier in the captured point cloud.

-- **UniqueVisibleInliers**: Number Visible Inliers that does not share indexes in the Point Cloud.
-If an OC is in collision with with multiple other the one with with most shared inliers are used.
+- **UniqueVisibleInliers**: If an OC is in collision the intersecting inliers between the OCs in collision i subtracted from **VisibleInliers**.
+If an OC is in collision with more than one other OC the collision with most shared inliers is used for subtracting.

-- **PointCloudPoints**: Number of points in the point cloud.
+- **PointCloudPoints**: Number of points in the captured point cloud.

-- **CollisionDepth:** The maximum penetration depth for a OC in a given hypothesis.
+- **CollisionDepth:** The maximum penetration depth for an OC in a given hypothesis.

 - **OCScore**: The ones given by scape.